 Lower Umpqua Hospital Financial Services

 Lower Umpqua Hospital ensures that all patients receive high-quality care in an environment free from discrimination and abuse.
 We provide most services to our patients without regard to their ability to pay.
 We understand that medical billings can be complex and difficult to read.
 Our patient account representatives are available to help explain your bill, answer billing or insurance questions arrange payment options and provide financial assistance applications.
-For scheduled Hospital services and procedures, our referral coordinators will contact you, or ask for extension 5661.

 Lower Umpqua Hospital has published its chargemaster to comply with new Centers for Medicare & Medicaid Services (CMS) rules, which went into effect on January 1, 2019, requiring all hospitals in the United States to publish their standard list of charges.